nrich/megata/README.md

 # megata
-Cross platform emulator for the Gamate handheld console.
+Cross platform emulator for the [Gamate](https://en.wikipedia.org/wiki/Gamate) handheld console released by Bit Corporation.

+## Running

+### BIOS

+A valid Gamate BIOS is required to run games.
+The BIOS can be found on the [Internet Archive](https://archive.org) by searching for *Gamate*.
+Download and place the `gamate.zip` BIOS fril in the same directory as `megata.exe`.

+### Game library

+A collection of 58 Gamate game ROMs can be found on the [Internet Archive](https://archive.org).

 ## Build Instructions